Zer0-One/praetor/README.md

 An IRC bot designed to be fast, robust, portable, and easily extensible.
-Unlike other bots, praetor is written in C for efficiency, conforms closely to the SUSv3 for maximum portability, and uses a Nagios-like IPC approach to allow you to write plugins in any language you like.
+Unlike other bots, praetor is written in C for efficiency, conforms closely to the SUSv3 for maximum portability, and uses a language-neutral IPC approach to allow you to write plugins in any language you like.

 Information regarding usage can be found in the manual page.